 - A. Phase 1 Final Map (R-2 zone).
-A final map was approved on December 4, 2018 for Phase 1 of development, covering a 26-acre area, and would accommodate up to 179 dwelling units in the R-2 zone. - B. Lot Line Adjustment.
+A final map was approved on December 4, 2018 for Phase 1 of development, covering a 26-acre area, and would accommodate up to 179 dwelling units in the R-2 zone.
+The approved Phase 1 map (tract 3089) created a total of 192 lots consisting of: - 179 single-family residential units (Lots 1 to 28, Lots 31 to 86, Lots 88 to 182).
+These are all the single-family residential units that were included in the Phase 1 tentative map. - Three out-of-phase lots for multi-family (Lots 185, 186, and 188).
+These lots were originally planned to be created and developed in Phase 3.
+Lot 186 was dedicated to an affordable housing developer, consistent with the DA requirements. - Four public park lots (Lots 30, 87, 183, 189) - Two lots for public open space (Lot A and Lot 184) - Two lots for public facilities (Lot 29 for sewer lift station & Lot 187 for interim fire station, which was dedicated to the City) - Two lots for future phases of the subdivision (Lots 190 and 191) - B. Lot Line Adjustment.
 A lot line adjustment was proposed in April 2020 to facilitate future development in the Avila Ranch area, to be coterminous with future project phases as depicted in the approved Development Plan.
 The Lot Line Adjustment was subsequently approved by the City Council. - C. Phase 1-3 Review (R-2 zone).
-An application for Architectural Review Commission (ARC) review of Phases 1 through 3 of development was submitted in December 2020.
+An application for architectural review of Phases 1 through 3 of development was submitted in December 2020.
 This area would include up to 297 dwelling units in the R-2 zone.
-Based on the recommendation of the ARC, the Planning Commission (PC) approved the architecture for all the R-2 product in the first three phases on September 22, 2021, by Resolution PC-1046-2021.

-- D. Public Improvements.
-Public Improvement Plans (PIPs) were submitted in 2018, and were approved on September 10, 2019 for some onsite improvements associated with VTTM 3089.
-This included mass grading and installation of some supporting infrastructure associated with future development in the area, as well as some required offsite improvements, which include the following: - Higuera/South Street NB Right Turn Pocket Extension - Higuera/Suburban Road Striping Modifications - E. Phases 2-6 Mass Grading Plans.
-An application for mass grading plans for Phases 2-6 was submitted in November 2021.
+Based on the recommendation of the Architectural Review Commission (ARC), the Planning Commission (PC) approved the architecture for all the R-2 product in the first three phases on September 22, 2021, by Resolution PC-1046-2021. - D. Public Onsite Improvements.
+Public Improvement Plans (PIPs) were submitted in 2018, and were approved on September 10, 2019, for some onsite improvements associated with VTTM 3089.
+This included mass grading and installation of some supporting infrastructure associated with future development in the area, as well as some required offsite improvements, including the Higuera/South Street Northbound Right-Turn Pocket Extension.